 As the estimation of the statistical properties of the mitigated observable distribution requires multiple repetitions of the error mitigation procedure, it typically requires large shot resources.
 Furthermore, robust design typically requires estimation of the distribution properties for multiple error mitigation hyperparameter values, which further increases the number of shots required.
 For example, the total shot cost of our ZNE optimization run (see Sec.~\ref{sec:robust_design_ZNE} for details) was $3\cdot 10^9$ shots.
 To improve the shot efficiency of the methods introduced here, a natural choice was to employ bootstrapping techniques.
 Such techniques generate additional data by resampling of the original data or a model based on the original data.

-As a proof of principle, we numerically demonstrated robust design for our ZNE setup, see Sec.~\ref{sec:setup_ZNE}, while using a simple bootstrapping method.
-First, we spent in total $10^7$ shots to estimate the noisy expectation values $\langle X_0 X_3\rangle_{\rm est}^{(k)}$ for the ground state circuit and $k\in\{1,2,\dots,10\}$ noise levels.
-We divided the shots equally between the noise levels ($10^6$ shots per a noise level).
-Then, we used these estimates to model distributions of single-shot $\langle X_0 X_3\rangle$ measurements
+As a proof of principle, we numerically demonstrate robust design for our ZNE setup, see Sec.~\ref{sec:setup_ZNE}, while using a simple bootstrapping method.
+First, we spend in total $10^7$ shots to estimate the noisy expectation values $\langle X_0 X_3\rangle_{\rm est}^{(k)}$ for the ground state circuit and $k\in\{1,2,\dots,10\}$ noise levels.
+We divide the shots equally between the noise levels ($10^6$ shots per a noise level).
+Then, we use these estimates to model distributions of single-shot $\langle X_0 X_3\rangle$ measurements

 where $P_{1}^{(k)}, P_{-1}^{(k)}$ are probabilities of the $1$ and $-1$ outcomes for the noise level $k$, respectively.
-Here, we took into account that a distribution of single-shot measurements of a Pauli observable is a binomial distribution that is determined by the Pauli expectation value.
-Finally, we used the estimated distributions to generate results of the single-shot measurements for the robust design optimization runs.
+Here, we take into account that a distribution of single-shot measurements of a Pauli observable is a binomial distribution that is determined by the Pauli expectation value.
+Finally, we use the estimated distributions to generate results of the single-shot measurements for the robust design optimization runs.
 Hence, this strategy required access to the quantum hardware only to estimate the distributions of the single shot noisy measurements, while the estimation of the distributions of the ZNE-mitigated observables was performed efficiently classically.
-Thus, the required quantum computing time was reduced by orders of magnitude.
+Thus, the required quantum computing time is reduced by orders of magnitude.

-For our test case setup, the same as in the main text (see Sec.~\ref{sec:robust_design_ZNE} for details), we minimized ${\rm TVaR}^{\rm right}_{0.9}$ and constrained $\alpha$ and $n$ to $[0,1]$ and $\{4,5,\dots,10\}$, respectively.
-Furthermore, the same as in the case of the main text runs, we applied the surrogate-based optimization as described in App.~\ref{app:surrogate_opt}, and chose the same $m_{\rm init}=10$, $m_{\rm it}=20$, $N=1000$, $N^{\rm tot}_s=10^5$.
-We show the results of 30 optimization runs with bootstrapping in Fig.~\ref{fig:ZNE_bootstrap}, and find that they are very similar to the runs without bootstrapping from Fig.~\ref{fig:ZNE_optimization}, despite the reduction of the total number of shots required by a factor of $300$.
+For our test case setup, the same as in the main text (see Sec.~\ref{sec:robust_design_ZNE} for details), we minimize ${\rm TVaR}^{\rm right}_{0.9}$ and constrain $\alpha$ and $n$ to $[0,1]$ and $\{4,5,\dots,10\}$, respectively.
+Furthermore, the same as in the case of the main text runs, we apply surrogate-based optimization as described in App.~\ref{app:surrogate_opt}, and choose the same $m_{\rm init}=10$, $m_{\rm it}=20$, $N=1000$, $N^{\rm tot}_s=10^5$.
+We show the results of 30 optimization runs with bootstrapping in Fig.~\ref{fig:ZNE_bootstrap}, and find that they are very similar to the runs without bootstrapping from Fig.~\ref{fig:ZNE_optimization}, despite a reduction of the total number of shots required by a factor of $300$.
 This example demonstrates the feasibility of huge shot-efficiency gains by the use of bootstrapping techniques.